-If possible, deal with the spit-up immediately by gently blotting it.
+Obviously, it’s best to deal with spit-up immediately by gently blotting it with cool water and a clean cloth.
 If you can't get around to it until later, try to remove any dry, crusty bits with a soft brush.

-No parent ever expects it, but cleaning baby poop out of clothes is a fairly regular occurrence.
-The #1 way to remove #2 stains from clothing may surprise you: The secret is dish soap.
+Very few parenting books talk about cleaning baby poop out of clothes – but it’s is a fairly regular occurrence.
+The #1 way to remove #2 stains may surprise you: It’s dish soap.

 While the stain is still fresh (and after you've removed any solids), rinse the garment in cold, running water from the outside of the fabric.
-Apply natural dish soap directly to the stain, rub it in well with a brush, then rinse with more cold water.
+Apply Natural Dish Soap directly to the stain, agitate it well with a brush, then rinse with more cold water.
 Repeat as often as necessary.
-Next, apply our stain remover and let it sit for at least an hour to ensure that the enzymes destroy all toxic remnants.
-Then run a washing machine cycle.

-6. How to Remove Urine Stains from Clothing
+6. How to Get Urine Stains out of Baby Clothing

-If dealt with immediately, pee is actually fairly easy to remove – just rinse in cold water and toss in the wash.
+If dealt with immediately, urine is actually fairly easy to remove – just rinse in cold water and toss in the washing machine.

-For any set-in urine stains, soak for 15 minutes in stain remover.
+For old urine stains, thoroughly spray the item with our Natural Stain Remover and let it soak for at least 15 minutes.
 Next, wash on a hot cycle.
-If the stains don’t lift immediately, run one more laundry cycle.
+If the stains don’t lift immediately, reapply the stain remover and run for one more laundry cycle.

-Remove solids, rinse with cold water, saturate with Puracy Stain Remover, and throw in the washing machine (with an extra rinse).
-It really is that simple.
+Remove solids, rinse with cold water, saturate with your stain remover, and throw in the washing machine (with an extra rinse cycle).